Chinmay-Prashanth/tt_package/README.md

 - Performs realistic robot swing motions (forehand and backhand)
 - Uses optimized motor speeds for NEMA 23 and ST3215 actuators

-## Ball Prediction and Filtering
+## Future Ball Prediction and Movement Features (Coming Soon)

-The system uses an Extended Kalman Filter (EKF) for ball trajectory prediction with:
+The system will soon include an Extended Kalman Filter (EKF) for ball trajectory prediction with:
 - Physics-based motion model accounting for gravity and bounces
 - Adaptive measurement update to handle noisy measurements
 - Future trajectory prediction to prepare the robot before the ball arrives
 - Visualization of the predicted trajectory for debugging

+Additionally, a specialized move_program will be implemented to:
+- Process predicted ball positions in real-time
+- Calculate optimal interception points
+- Plan and execute efficient robot movements to meet the ball
+- Adapt to changing predictions with path replanning

+## Development Roadmap

+1. ✅ Ball position tracking
+2. ✅ Basic robot movements
+3. ✅ Rally simulator
+4. 🔄 Ball trajectory prediction (in progress)
+5. 🔄 Predictive robot movement (in progress)
+6. ⬜ Full game capability

 ## Configuration

 - The YOLO model weights (`best.pt`) should be downloaded separately and placed in the workspace root
 - Camera configuration can be modified in the RealSense launch files
 - Robot configuration parameters are in the MoveIt config package
-- Ball tracking and prediction parameters can be adjusted in `ball_position_tracker.py` and `ball_predictor.py`
 - Rally simulator parameters can be modified in `rally_simulator.cpp`

 ## Troubleshooting